MyHCel/Maya-For-Arch/README.md

 * Pymel for Maya 2022 throws warnings when executing a Python script when installing.

-* The home screen of Maya 2022 does not work.
+* The home screen of Maya 2022 and 2023 does not work.

 * The mtoh.so plug-in will give and error saying that "hdArnold.so" could not find "libai.so"